-Now, of course, you're more than welcome to go out and buy DXYZ shares inside your brokerage account, and you'll almost certainly do quite well.
+Now, of course, you're more than welcome to go out and buy DXYZ shares inside your brokerage account.

+Even if this doesn’t play out exactly as I’ve laid out… I think you’ll almost certainly do very well.

+It’s certainly not a bad idea if you want to play it safe.

 After all, as I walked you through here today, OpenAI's IPO is expected to be one of the biggest in history.